pokeclicker/pokeclicker-wiki/data/Items/Wishing Piece.md

-Obtained from Max Raid Temporary Battles.
+Obtained from Max Raid Temporary Battles, only 10 can be acquired each day and 240 are needed in total.
-Namely :
+Namely, the following temporary battles grant the player a wishing piece :
 - [[Temporary Battles/Max Raid Venusaur]]
 - [[Temporary Battles/Max Raid Charizard]]
 - [[Temporary Battles/Max Raid Blastoise]]